 When the horse and I were both more settled, Tony began to lead us around the pen.
 As the teenage demonstrator had done before me, I was supposed to close my eyes and say left or right whenever the horse moved his front legs.
 This was a lot harder to do than it should have been.
 On the horse with my eyes closed, I felt completely afloat in space.
 The slow, sloping trot of the horse made me feel like I was being tossed on an ocean wave.
 I was too high up.
 The experience was too strange.
 Then I started to panic.

-But Tony and Brita were right there.
+But Tony was right there.
 They were with the horse and me, and they were not about to let either of us give up.
 Eventually, I started to calm down.
 The horse did too.
 As a herd animal, horses are keenly aware of the emotions of others.
 Horses reflect people’s feelings back at them, which is part of what makes horses so useful as therapeutic animals.

 Once everything was calm, Richard asked me to talk about my Place of Peace.
 A Place of Peace is different for each person.
 It is anywhere that they feel calm.
 In my case, my Place of Peace is a beach.
 Not a bright, sunny beach.
 An overcast beach with craggy rocks where I can listen to the rocks break against the shore.